 A control operator is a behavior that is intended to represent an arbitrarily complex logical operator that can be used to enable and disable other actions.
-When the "controlOperator" stereotype is applied to behaviors, the behavior takes control values as inputs or provides them as outputs, that is, it treats control as data (see "ControlValue" in Section 11.3.3.1).
+When the "controlOperator" stereotype is applied to behaviors, the behavior takes control values as inputs or provides them as outputs, that is, it treats control as data (see "ControlValue" on page 96).
 When the "controlOperator" stereotype is not applied, the behavior may not have a parameter typed by ControlValue.
 The "controlOperator" stereotype also applies to operations, with the same semantics.